IsakMedia/Portfolio2024/readme.md

 maybe i should be able to set a coverphoto and it sets picture without giving it any about_box styling. and then figuer out how to make mac-cells out of the rest.
 I should take a run and think about this.
-Anyways Templates first
+Anyways Templates first^

+16/9
+Maybe i shouldnt speculate in whats wrong with me, you know personally.
+Not because its dwelling on my own self esteem but because im probably wrong anyways, i mean my track record in doing reasonable conclusions isnt that great. at best pretty embarrasing. (for example that i threw out perfectly good scss just because something didnt work and i got upset) i guess this little paragraph is a textbook example of what you should put in your .gitignore.
+No future employer should read this.
+Anyways..

+i think my main problem developing this is that i havent planned to begin with what i want on this site and what i want each component to do.
+So even if i use them (the web components) in the wrong way (as a react component), the main problem is that i dont have a clear picture of what i want them to do, how they should work and what their limitations should be.
+I think ive always been aware of that i do redundant stuff and something unecessary complex for basically a static portfolio page (somehow believing the a future employer would 1. read all this, 2. appriciate the meta of "its not about what the portfolio contains, but how its made").
+Sorry about the Disclaimer, again.

+right now it feels like i deconstruct everything ive done, is it even a web-component right now? does it matter. the point is learning.
+And if i regress in understanding code, i least learn some more markdown writing this.

+another hard truth is that im not capable of doing a lot of different threads at the same time (even if im bored and its fun). like dont do different branches or do it in another project. because you get so many loose ends. like that nav of yours

 ## known bugs

+>[!IMPORTANT]

-* links send you straight to target url (should preferably open in new tab. saw somone somewhere say you should mess with default behaviours. though i feel like tab behaviour is more more common now and also "please stay at my site)
+[] links send you straight to target url (should preferably open in new tab. saw somone somewhere say you should mess with default behaviours. though i feel like tab behaviour is more more common now and also "please stay at my site)

-* the  `<cta-button>`  allows for highlighting innerText
-* the  `<cta-button>`  allows to be clicked multiple times in a row spawning possibly more windows than needed
-* the  `<cta-button>`  does not on hover tell you the location of where the link will take you
+[] the  `<cta-button>`  allows for highlighting innerText [] the  `<cta-button>`  allows to be clicked multiple times in a row spawning possibly more windows than needed [] the  `<cta-button>`  does not on hover tell you the location of where the link will take you [] it needs to have a pointer on hover too

-* none of my buttons (any button) allow for activation on enter
-* button have no or diminishable outline on focus which makes it hard to see
-* `<cta-button>`  has no tab-index / cant be tabbed to
+[] none of my buttons (any button) allow for activation on enter [] button have no or diminishable outline on focus which makes it hard to see [] `<cta-button>`  has no tab-index / cant be tabbed to

 // structure

-* The [list] attribute on `<window-mac>` doesnt make much sense as it is. not sure exactly but feels like the classes **.about__info-box** and **.about__image-box** does the same thing right now its not possible to create more than two boxes, and they have either have to be a [list] or a [img] but can not be more than one of the type. i.e cant be two images or two lists. which is weirdly restricting.
+The [list] attribute on `<window-mac>` doesnt make much sense as it is. not sure exactly but feels like the classes **.about__info-box** and **.about__image-box** does the same thing right now its not possible to create more than two boxes, and they have either have to be a [list] or a [img] but can not be more than one of the type. i.e cant be two images or two lists. which is weirdly restricting.
+> you should remove [img] and [list] attributes and use [col] instead. if theres a col give em the boxes.

-* a component contains its different slots even if they're empty as default. which feels like bad html. like the page gets cluttred with invisible p, a and image tags. doesnt seem very accessible to me
+* a component contains its different slots even if they're empty as default. which feels like bad html. like the page gets cluttred with invisible p, a and image tags. doesnt seem very accessible to me [x] > bro, just dont wrap html-tags around the slots in the *templates* if its not mandatory

 ## whats missing fam?

 * windows should be able to drag and drop around, able to be layered over one another without pulling both windows only window in the top of the stack should be targetted

-* corner buttons should be able to close and minimize windows. the design should become compacter when you do.
+* corner buttons should be able to close and minimize windows. the design should collapse when you do.

 * there should be a nav bar at the top, that will allow you to toggle closed windows back on. and also being able to jump straight down to what ever window you'd like to see.